areif-dev/distrobox-images/README.md

 ### Fedora Recreation

 An image that provides apps for entertainment.
-This includes the YouTube frontend FreeTube, Tidal-HiFi for music, as well as gaming focused programs like Steam, Heroic Games Launcher, and Discord.
+This includes the YouTube frontend FreeTube and gaming focused programs like Steam, and Heroic Games Launcher.

 ### Fedora Productivity